 The 1st and 2nd Royal Tank Regiments merged in August 2014 and formed what is now The Royal Tank Regiment, based in Tidworth, Wiltshire.
 The Regiment consists of 3 Sabre Squadrons (AJAX, BADGER and CYCLOPS) who are equipped with 18 Challenger 2 Main Battle Tanks, a Command and Reconnaissance Sqn (DREADNAUGHT) and a Headquarters Sqn (EGYPT).
 The Regiment also provides the British Army’s Chemical, Biological, Radiological and Nuclear (CBRN) Area Survey and Reconnaissance Sqn (FALCON) who are equipped with 10 six wheeled FUCHS armoured reconnaissance vehicles and are based in Warminster.

 The Regiment is currently the Lead Armoured Battlegroup of 1 Armoured Infantry Brigade.
-This year, the Regiment has conduct exercises in various countries, from Defence Engagement in South Korea to CBRN training in Jordan.
+This year, the Regiment has conducted exercises in various countries, from Defence Engagement in South Korea to CBRN training in Jordan.
 The Regiment is currently preparing for a live fire exercise at Castlemartin in Wales.
 Next year, there are potential deployments to Canada as well as live fire exercises.

 Find your nearestCareers office